-Due to the current COVID-19 crisis, the Effective Advising Course is being delivered online.
-Please sign up to our mailing list if you wish to be alerted with updates about the course, including the next call for applications.
+Due to the current COVID-19 crisis, the global edition of the Effective Advising Course is being delivered online.
+At the moment, we are not delivering any regional editions.
+Please contact our team at email@example.com if you wish to be alerted with updates about the course, including the next call for applications

 Effective Advising in Complex Contexts: Enabling sustainable peace

 Violent conflict is the primary obstacle to the achievement of the Sustainable Development Goals.
 The international and national community – from the humanitarian, development, stabilization, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.

 The regional edition of Interpeace’s Effective Advising Course is aimed at experts and advisors working on a common geographical context and equips them with new ways of approaching the complexity of their work in and on conflict affected contexts.
 Focused on three interlinked spheres of action: interpersonal, contextual, and organizational, the course reinforces participants’ ability to identify and seize opportunities for change.

 A team of three experienced facilitators guide the selected 20-25 participants to take a step back from their day-to-day work environments and reflect on their individual roles and effectiveness as advisors.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.

 Five core training modules structure the course: 1) Advisory roles; 2) Peacebuilding contexts and principles; 3) Personal agency & interpersonal skills; 4) Advising in complex systems and 5) Change processes and managing resistance.

 This course is for professionals from the humanitarian, development, peacebuilding and stabilization fields and focuses on skills and practices that are applicable across sectors.